Advanced driver-assistance system: Need for standardization

 Names for ADAS features are not standardized.
 For instance, adaptive cruise control is called Adaptive Cruise Control by Fiat, Ford, GM, VW, Volvo and Peugeot, but Intelligent Cruise Control by Nissan, Active Cruise Control by Citroen and BMW, and DISTRONIC by Mercedes.
 To help with standardization, SAE International has endorsed a series of recommendations for generic ADAS terminology for car manufacturers, created with Consumer Reports, the American Automobile Association, J.D.
 Power, and the National Safety Council.

-ADAS behavior might change from car to car as well; for instanc,e ACC speed might be temporarily overridden in most cars, while some switch to standby after one minute.
+ADAS behavior might change from car to car as well; for instance, ACC speed might be temporarily overridden in most cars, while some switch to standby after one minute.

 Insurance and economic impact

 The AV industry is growing exponentially, and according to a report by Market Research Future, the market is expected to hit over $65 billion by 2027.
 AV insurance and rising competition are expected to fuel that growth.
 Auto insurance for ADAS has directly affected the global economy, and many questions have arisen within the general public.
 ADAS allow autonomous vehicles to enable self-driving features, but there are associated risks with ADAS.
 AV companies and manufacturers are recommended to have insurance in the following areas in order to avoid any serious litigations.
 Depending on the level, ranging from 0 to 5, each car manufacturer would find it in its best interest to find the right combination of different insurances to best match their products.
 Note that this list is not exhaustive and may be constantly updated with more types of insurances and risks in the years to come.